 Content

-This unit is designed to consolidate and develop the language skills gained from introductory studies in Koine Greek (New Testament Greek).
+This unit is designed to consolidate and develop the language skills gained from introductory studies in Koine Greek (or in New Testament Greek, which is a subset of Koine Greek).
 Students will translate and analyse excerpts of epistles taken predominantly from the New Testament but also from contemporaneous Greek writings.
-They will revise and extend their knowledge of vocabulary, grammar, exegesis and textual criticism in the course of this process.
-(Cross-listed with BN3505C).
+They will revise and extend their knowledge of vocabulary, grammar, exegesis and the study of manuscript variants.
+(Cross-listed with BN3505C.)

 Unit code: AL3505C